What is Electrochemical Grinding (ECG), Its Parts & How it Works?

 Diagram

-How Does an Electrochemical Grinding Works?
+How Does Electrochemical Grinding Work?

 For the purpose of removing metal, electrochemical grinding combines electrochemical and grinding techniques.
 The workpiece serves as an anode, and the grinding wheel as a cathode.
 The procedure makes use of electrolytes such as sodium carbonate, sodium hydroxide, sodium chlorate, and sodium nitrate.